Rare or Unusual Repairs

 Silverplate deer antler repaired

 This silverplated cast brass reindeer arrived with a broken antler.
-Since the reindeer was quite a large animal, a brass post was inserted into the antler and head holding the antler in the correct position while it was TIG welded.
+Since the reindeer was quite a large animal, a brass post was inserted into the antler and head holding the antler in the correct position while it was welded.
 After cleaning up the weld, the decorative marks were recreated in the repair area.
 There was a slightly different color at the weld area, but after polishing this is not visible except with the closest examination.

 Restoration of sterling silver and glass moroccan lamp